rahoolsingh/Context-API_ToDo_List/README.md

 This Todo list application is built using React with the Context API for state management and Vite for fast development.
 It utilizes Tailwind CSS for styling, providing a clean and responsive user interface.

-## Features

-- Add new tasks to the todo list
-- Mark tasks as completed
-- Delete tasks from the list
-- Filter tasks by status (All, Active, Completed)
-- Store tasks locally, so they persist on page refresh

 ## Installation